2022 dates to be announced

 Learning methods and outcomes

-These will include slides, discussions, and guided walks looking at newly planted trees, fence trained trees, established orchards and our fruit tree nursery.
+These will include slides, discussions, and guided walks looking at newly planted trees, fence trained trees and established orchards.
 By the end of the course, you should have grasped the essentials of how to care for fruit trees, both young and mature.

 This course is not accredited, but course participants who complete the entire course will receive a certificate, which will be sent via email after the course.